-- Student Enrollment: State Aid Foundation revenue received is driven by the District's blended student count.
-A total of 90% of the blended count is not known until the first Wednesday of October 2022.
-The District is projecting an enrollment increase of 11 students for fiscal year 2022-2023. - Foundation Allowance: The State of Michigan passed a School Aid Fund budget that will increase the District's per pupil foundation allowance by \$450 per pupil for fiscal year 2022-2023.
-The District budgeted an increase of \$435 per pupil. - Pandemic: The COVID-19 pandemic continues to have a significant impact on district operations.
-Although the amount of Federal aid has been substantial, operations continue to be impacted by a labor shortage and material lead times.
+- > Student Enrollment: State Aid Foundation revenue received is driven by the District's blended student count.
+A total of 90% of the blended count is not known until the first Wednesday of October 2024.
+The District is projecting an enrollment increase of 31 students for fiscal year 2024-2025. - ➤ Foundation Allowance: The State of Michigan passed a School Aid Fund budget that kept the District's per pupil foundation allowance flat for fiscal year 2024-2025.
+The District's 2024-2025 Original Budget included a \$253 per pupil increase in the foundation allowance.

-- Retirement Rate: The State retirement rate that is most applicable to District Public Schools employees is 28.23%, effective October 1, 2022, that is charged to districts to fund the retirement system.
-In addition, the State charges and funds a stabilization rate which is projected to be 16.65% for fiscal year 2022-2023.
-The ability of the state to continue to subsidize the stabilization rate is a concern. - Employee Contracts: The District has three collectively bargained agreements (CBAs).
+- Section 31aa Funding: The State of Michigan passed a School Aid Fund budget that significantly reduced funding to section 31aa (Mental Health Grant).
+The District's 2024-2025 Section 31aa allocation is estimated to be reduced by \$771,000 from the 2023-2024 allocation. - > Retirement Rate: The State retirement rate that is most applicable to District employees is 31.36%, effective October 1, 2024, that is charged to districts to fund the retirement system.
+In addition, the State charges and funds a stabilization rate which is projected to be 10.58% for fiscal year 2024-2025.
+The ability of the state to continue to subsidize the stabilization rate is a concern. - > Ingham Intermediate School District Special Education Funding Distribution Plan: Ingham ISD Board of Education approved changes to the distribution of special education funding to LEAs beginning with fiscal year 2025-2026.
+Changes to the distribution plan are estimated to reduce the District's funding by \$300,000 when fully implemented. - ➤ Employee Contracts: The District has three collectively bargained agreements (CBAs).
 The most significant, from a financial perspective, is the East Lansing Education Association (ELEA).
 The ELEA's CBA is settled through June 30, 2025.